HolmesShuan/Compact-Global-Descriptor/README.md

 ### How to use?
 Add an attention layer (CGD) right after the first convolution layer in each block.
+Set the weight decay of CGD to 4e-5.
 #### init
 ```python
 # __init__(self, in_channels, out_channels, bias=True, nonlinear=True):